NartanVyas/strumosa-pipe/README.md

 Unknown command: eslint server.js \"./app/**/*.js\"
 ```

-Our task is a little simplistic and nieve:
+Our task is a little simplistic and naive:
 ```
 - task: Npm@1
   displayName: 'eslint'